ObjectIsAdvantag/DEVWKS-2043/README.md

 If some of the binaries are not yet installed, please proceed as describe below:

-- [Spectral CLI](https://docs.stoplight.io/docs/spectral/b8391e051b7d8-installation): `sudo npm install -g @stoplight/spectral-cli`
+- [spectral CLI](https://docs.stoplight.io/docs/spectral/b8391e051b7d8-installation): `sudo npm install -g @stoplight/spectral-cli`
 - [oasdiff CLI](https://github.com/Tufin/oasdiff/releases/): select the binary for your laptop and drop the binary on your path, such as: [oasdiff_1.10.6_linux_amd64.tar.gz](https://github.com/Tufin/oasdiff/releases/download/v1.10.6/oasdiff_1.10.6_linux_amd64.tar.gz) getting copied to `~/.local/bin`.